Visiting Oktoberfest or are you looking for some delicious Oktoberfest food ideas?

 Below I have compiled a list of all the foods you will find at the Oktoberfest and which you can add to your Oktoberfest menu at home.

-South Germany and Austria share many food specialties, hence why you will find a lot of Austrian specialties at the Oktoberfest.
+South Germany and Austria share many food specialties, hence why you will find plenty of Austrian specialties at the Oktoberfest.

-Don't forget to keep loads of cold beer ready, you can't celebrate fall big without beer.
+Don't forget to keep loads of cold beer ready, you can't celebrate fall without beer.

-At local folks feasts in Bavaria, you often come across Bratwurst Semmel, which are grilled Bratwurst in a Kaisersemmel bun.
+At local folks feasts in Bavaria, you often come across Bratwurst Semmel, which is grilled Bratwurst in a Kaisersemmel bun.

 You can't have an Oktoberfest without Brezen.